aliceliveprojects/WildLoggingDBParent/ThirdPartyAuthentication.md

 First Party Authentication means that we will only grant access to the authenticated parts of the API to a SPWA which has been **served from the same domain as the API**.
 In this case, that means the **SwaggerUI** you developed in the last script.

-Because of Cross-Origin restrictions, the browser **won't support the use of SPWAs served from other domains** (such as GitHub Pages) .
+Due to Cross-Origin restrictions, the browser **won't support the use of SPWAs served from other domains** (such as GitHub Pages) .

 To do that, we need to enable the Auth0 account, and we need to add some authentication smarts to the SPWA.